valboz/VBMicrolensing/docs/python/Parallax.md

 paiE = 0.13  # Parallax component in the East direction

 # Set object coordinates
-VBML.SetObjectCoordinates("OB151212coords.txt", ".")  # Read target coordinates from file
+VBM.SetObjectCoordinates("OB151212coords.txt", ".")  # Read target coordinates from file
+#Copy the file from the data folder to your path.

-VBML.parallaxsystem = 1  # Here we use North-East components for parallax
+VBM.parallaxsystem = 1  # Here we use North-East components for parallax

 # Assign parameters to the array
 pr[0] = math.log(s)